EITC Press Release for Flint Hill Farm Educational Center, Inc. (FHFEC)

 Good News to Business Owners!
-Flint Hill Farm Educational Center, Inc., a nonprofit Agro-Educational Center located in Coopersburg, PA, wishes to announce that they have been recognized by the State of PA Department of Community and Economic Development and enables Pennsylvania businesses to make contributions to education improvement organizations, such as the Flint Hill Farm Educational Center.
+Flint Hill Farm Educational Center, Inc., a nonprofit agricultural education center located in Coopersburg, PA, wishes to announce that they have been recognized by the State of PA Department of Community and Economic Development to enable Pennsylvania businesses to make contributions to education improvement organizations, such as the Flint Hill Farm Educational Center.
 We are now listed as an approved Educational Improvement Organization.

 In 2001, Pennsylvania enacted the Educational Improvement Tax Credit Program (EITC), which offers tax credits to Pennsylvania corporations that provide funds to Educational Improvement Organizations for an unduplicated Ag-Ed School to Farm program, otherwise unavailable to these needy students.

-Specific programs: Year round School to Farm Educational Tours- grades K-8
+Year round School to Farm Educational Tours - grades K-8

 Summer Farm Day Camp - ages 7-14